guilhermeorcezi/tic-tac-toe-neumorphism/README.md

 ## Project

-A simple tic-tac-toe game created with React to practice concepts of neomorphism style.
+A simple tic-tac-toe game created with React to practice concepts of neumorphism style.

 ## Getting started